Colour & Time

 5 things to consider when commissioning a painting

-Maybe you have been looking for the perfect artwork for your home for a while but are struggling to find something the right size or maybe you have an anniversary and would like to celebrate with something special?
+Maybe you have been looking for the perfect artwork for your home for a while but are struggling to find something the right size or maybe you have an upcoming birthday or anniversary and would like to celebrate with something special?

-Commissioning an artwork can be an exciting and rewarding process and you can end up with a painting that is completely unique but you might feel apprehensive about doing it.
+Commissioning an artwork can be an exciting process and you can end up with a unique painting that holds a special meaning.

-Most people who commission a painting for the first time don’t know where to begin so i’d like to where to help demystify the process .
-When I was first asked to do a commission myself a few years ago I wrote to a few artists for advice and also spent time reading about how others do this online.
+Most people who commission a painting for the first time don’t know where to begin so I’d like to help and try to demystify the process .

 1 Do your research